caltechmsc/screampp-docs/README.md

 # Format is 'charge_scheme@diversity'.
 rotamer-library = "charmm@rmsd-1.0"

-# Path to the rotamer placement registry. 'default' is a logical name
-# that points to the standard registry downloaded by the CLI.
-placement-registry = "default"

 [optimization]
 # The number of final, unique, low-energy solutions to generate.
 num-solutions = 1

 [residues-to-optimize]
-# Specifies which residues to modify.
-'All' considers every residue in the system
+# Specifies which residues to modify. 'all' considers every residue in the system
 # that has a corresponding entry in the rotamer library.
 type = "all"
 ```